Payoff scaling shapes cooperation in LLM agents across languages: Introduction

-Finally, while human behavioral baselines in repeated Prisonerâ€™s Dilemma are well studied~\cite{inferenceStrategies,akata2025,Axelrod1980Effective,krockow2016cooperation}, systematic comparisons under matched experimental conditions remain largely absent from LLM evaluations.
+Finally, while human behavioural baselines in repeated Prisoner's Dilemma are well studied~\cite{inferenceStrategies,akata2025,Axelrod1980Effective,krockow2016cooperation,sigmund:2010bo}, systematic comparisons under matched experimental conditions remain largely absent from LLM evaluations.
 Human cooperation rates and strategy distributions vary with incentives, culture, and framing.
-Our findings of incentive and payoff-stakes sensitive cooperation and cross-linguistic divergence echo these patterns, but without direct human baselines, we do not claim behavioral equivalence.
-Instead, we position intention classification as a diagnostic tool for identifying systematic structure and bias in LLM strategic behavior, providing a foundation for future comparative and governance-oriented analyses.
+Our findings of incentive- and payoff-stakes-sensitive cooperation and cross-linguistic divergence echo these patterns, but without direct human baselines we do not claim behavioural equivalence.
+Instead, we position intention classification as a diagnostic tool for identifying systematic structure and bias in LLM strategic behaviour, providing a foundation for future comparative and governance-oriented analyses.

+Our experiments build on FAIRGAME -- the Framework for AI Agents Bias Recognition using Game Theory~\cite{buscemi2025fairgame} -- providing a controlled experimental testbed for probing these effects across models, languages and personalities.
+The FAIRGAME-based studies ~\cite{buscemi2025fairgame,buscemi2025strategic,balabanova2025media} does not include a payoff-scaling protocol, an EGT comparator, or a supervised intention-recognition layer.
+The contributions of the present paper are: \textbf{(i)} the payoff-scaled, finite-horizon protocol introduced in Section~\ref{sec:gameImportance}; \textbf{(ii)} the supervised, hybrid (LSTM + rule) intention-recognition pipeline applied to LLM-generated trajectories (Section~\ref{subsec:intention_recognition}); \textbf{(iii)} the analytical evolutionary game baseline placed alongside the empirical LLM distributions under matched payoff and noise conditions (Sections~\ref{sec:egt_baseline} and~\ref{sec:egt_vs_llm}); and \textbf{(iv)} an open-weight replication that confirms the qualitative findings on three smaller models (Section~\ref{sec:small_llm}).